-The Moto G5S Plus is the quick-fire successor to the Moto G5 Plus, arriving less than six months after the G5.
+The Moto G5S Plus was the quick-fire successor to the Moto G5 Plus, arriving less than six months after the G5.

 It's not overly clear why Lenovo (the firm that now owns the Moto handset business) opted for such a quick replacement, but it's not uncommon in today's mobile market - just look at OnePlus and Sony.